rachaelbjy/Endless-Depths/README.md

 ### Windows

-The included `main.exe` can be run directly.
+1. Download or clone the repository.
+2. Keep all files in their original folders.
+3. Run `main.exe`.

-Keep the project files in their correct folders because the game reads its save files from the project directory and loads music from:
+The game reads its save files from the project folder and loads background music from:

 ```text
 resources/music/bgm.mp3